 For families working with a tight budget, eating healthy can sometimes be low on the priority list.
-Consistently eating fresh, nutritious food doesn’t have to break the bank but it does require some planning.
+Consistently eating fresh, nutritious food doesn’t have to break the bank—but it does require some planning.
 Creating a grocery list can help you plan out your week, keep you accountable and discourage impulsive buys.

-Check out some of our recommended superfoods that will maximize your nutrition without maxing out your credit card.
+Check out some of these ways to maximize your nutrition without maxing out your credit card.

 Protein is an essential component of a healthy diet because of its role in building and preserving our muscle tissue.
 Meat is most people’s primary source of protein but can also be expensive.

-Most fruits and vegetables are usually only in-season for a few months out of the year.
+Most fruits and vegetables are usually only in season for a few months out of the year.
 During this window of opportunity, these foods are not only at their peak of flavor and nutrient content but are also usually at their cheapest price!

 Check out the USDA’s Seasonal Produce Guide or ask your local grocery store associate for assistance with picking in-season fruits and veggies.
 By being flexible and incorporating these foods into your weekly menu, you can get the most bang for your buck from produce.

 With produce seasons in mind, buying frozen is a great way to continue getting your favorite fruits and vegetables at their peak any time of the year.
 This also allows shoppers to reduce their waste—use what you need and keep the rest in the freezer instead of spoiling in your fridge.